Dot-H/logsearcher/README.md

 done after August 3rd, 2015 01:02:03.
 * `count 2015-03-03:00:00:00.2015-05-04` will output the number of queries that have been done beetwen March 3rd, 2015 and May 4th, 2015.

+## Bench

+It is possible to bench the software.
+In order to do that, you need to build the bench executable.
+Once done, simply run it with `./bench`.

+It will report the median and mean time taken by:
+* loading the file
+* top command on the whole file
+* count command on the whole file

+The file used by the bench executable is `PATH/TO/LOGSEARCHER/tests/hn_logs.tsv`.

 ## Authors